 WHEN TO GO TO GEORGIA

-Best period to visit Georgia is in May, June, September and October.
+The best period to visit Georgia is in May, June, September, and October.

 To the east, the humidity is lower and the average temperatures a little higher.
 The best time to leave is from May to July, then from September to October, as the weather is sunny and warm.
-August is not advisable because of the humidity and high temperatures in the plains, but in the mountains it will be the good season for hiking.
+August is not advisable because of the humidity and high temperatures in the plains, but in the mountains, it will be a good season for hiking.

-Following a list of typical festival and celebrations of Georgia.
+Following is a list of typical festivals and celebrations in Georgia.

 - Tamaroba: Held on May 14 each year, Tamaroba is the celebration of the reign of one of the greatest Georgian monarchs, Queen Tamar, who lead the country into its golden age.
 This day of remembrance is honored throughout the country, but the main festivities are held in Akhaltsikhe and Tbilisi.